dart-archive/www.dartlang.org/src/site/articles/doc-comment-guidelines/index.markdown

 In particular, **don't use HTML formatting**.
 For details on markdown, see the
-[markdown package](https://pub.dartlang.org/packages/markdown), which the dartdocgen tool currently uses to format documentation comments.
+[markdown package](https://pub.dartlang.org/packages/markdown), which the dartdoc tool currently uses to format documentation comments.

 <aside class="alert alert-info" markdown="1">
 **Note:**